Bitcoin Tops $49K as Spot ETF Inflows Accelerate

 The largest crypto was hovering around $48,000 earlier during the day before experiencing a sudden spike to $49,100 in the beginning of the U.S. trading session.
 At press time, BTC was changing hands slightly above $48,900, up nearly 2% over the past 24 hours and outperforming the broad-market CoinDesk 20 Index's (CD20) minor, 0.2% decline.

-The price action is supported by last week's strong inflows into spot bitcoin ETFs, attracting over $1.1 billion net fresh funds amid slowing outflows from incumbent funds such as Grayscale Bitcoin Trust (GBTC) and ProShares' futures-based ETF, asset management firm CoinShares reported Monday.
+The price action is supported by last week's strong inflows into spot bitcoin ETFs, attracting over $1.1 billion net fresh funds amid slowing outflows from incumbent funds such as Grayscale Bitcoin Trust (GBTC) and ProShares' futures-based ETF (BITO), asset management firm CoinShares reported Monday.

 However, potential selling pressure from Genesis, a crypto lender under bankruptcy protection, liquidating its $1.6 billion worth of GBTC holdings could weigh on ETF net inflows and prices in the next months.